ChrisLGardner/chrislgardner.github.io/_posts/2018-08-03-module-worst-practices.markdown

 ### The Solution

 At a minimum take a backup of the current settings that you're about to modify and store that somewhere sensible for the user like $HOME, preferably in the form of a script they can run to revert the changes.
-Beyond that provide functions to enable and disable the functionaltiy you're module is providing, see Posh-Git as an example; it has a Write-VcsStatus function that you can place in your custom Prompt function and have it work.
+Beyond that provide functions to enable and disable the functionality your module is providing, see Posh-Git as an example; it has a Write-VcsStatus function that you can place in your custom Prompt function and have it work.

 You can potentially also add some behaviour to your module that deals with what happens when someone runs `Remove-Module MyModule`, the process for doing this is detailed in the Notes section of the help for [https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/remove-module?view=powershell-6#notes](Remove-Module).